Newsom vs. Trump: When big states take on the White House

 “Sure,” says Mr. South.
 “If there are political benefits, so be it.
 But someone has to step up to the plate and take this guy on.
 And I think Newsom is probably better equipped to do that than anyone else that I can see on the horizon.”

-Leading the legal resistance will help Mr. Newsom raise his national profile, but “that doesn’t necessarily translate into broader appeal,” says Mark Baldassare, survey director at the nonpartisan Public Policy Institute of California.
-Affordability played a huge role in this election, and as the governor and state attorney general set about defending issues like climate and electric vehicles, “people are going to want to know what are the economic consequences.”
+Leading the legal resistance will help Mr. Newsom raise his national profile, but “That doesn’t necessarily translate into broader appeal,” says Mark Baldassare, survey director at the nonpartisan Public Policy Institute of California.
+Affordability played a huge role in this election, and as the governor and state attorney general set about defending issues like climate and electric vehicles, “People are going to want to know what are the economic consequences.”